0x4156-AV/VueJS-Website/README.md

   <a href="https://opensource.org/licenses/gpl-license"><img src="https://img.shields.io/eclipse-marketplace/l/notepad4e.svg" alt="License"></a>
 </p>

 This is the working code for [my website](https://www.aaronvigal.com).
-Future additiona re comming in the future.
+Future additions are comming in the future.

 This application was made using [Vue.js 2.x](https://vuejs.org/), a progressive, incrementally-adoptable JavaScript framework for building UI on the web.